lodarmayarder/profork/README.md

-## For ROCNKIX-Apps -- go to https://github.com/profork/ROCKNIX-apps
+## For ROCKNIX-Apps -- go to https://github.com/profork/ROCKNIX-apps

 🚀Recents: